Missy Elliot Announces Summer 2024 North American Headline Tour Dates -

-Today’s solar phenomenon was eclipsed by the supernova announcement of global superstar Missy Elliott’s history making debut headline tour Out Of This World.
-Continuing her stellar dominance as one of the most significant artists in music, Elliot will land in arenas across North America this summer with Hip Hop legend Busta Rhymes, Multi Platinum selling superstar Ciara and mega producer Timbaland.
+Missy Elliot will be performing in arenas across North America this summer for her debut headline tour with Hip Hop legend Busta Rhymes, Multi Platinum selling superstar Ciara and mega producer Timbaland.

 Tickets will be available starting with Verizon presale (details below) beginning tomorrow, April 9.
 Additional presales will run throughout the week ahead of the general on sale beginning Friday, April 12 at 10 a.m. local time at Missy-Elliott.com.